 After breakfast, we will leave La Fucina di Vulcano at around 8.30 in the morning, and climb once again up Etna's western slopes, to the Pista Altomontana, which we will join in the vicinity of Monte Scavo and follow through forests of beech and conifer trees, crossing more recent lava flows.
 When visibility is good, you can enjoy breath-taking views of half of Sicily and Etna's western side from here, and it is also possible to enjoy some excellent gallops along this part of the trail.
 We will stop for a picnic lunch near the Galvarina refuge and arrive later in the afternoon at the Villa Dorata, a beautiful villa with views of the gulf of Catania, where we will have dinner and spend the night.

-We will have breakfast and set off from the Villa Dorata at around 7.30 in the morning, heading in a south-westerly direction.
+We will have breakfast and set off at about 7:30 in the morning.
 Having left our hotel, we will start to climb towards the Rifugio Sapienza, Etna's most visited site, from where tourists can take a cable car to the summit of the volcano, and which becomes a ski resort in the winter.
 Once we reach an altitude of around 2000 metres, you can admire the "mouth" of the 2001 eruption, from which millions of metres cubed of lava erupted and engulfed almost all of the buildings and roads on Etna's southern side, flowing right down to the foot of the volcano.
 We will then pass through the middle of the Silvestri craters, created during a major eruption at the end of the nineteenth century, and nicknamed the "bottoniera" because they follow a facture line like the buttons on a shirt.
 We will then descend along very challenging paths across lava flows from various older and more recent eruptions and through dense woods, before arriving in the territory of Zafferana Etnea, famous for producing honey.
-Here we will stop for the night at the Airone Wellness Hotel, a beautiful hotel with sea views equipped with a wellness centre (which is free to use) and a swimming pool, where we will also have our evening meal.
+We will stop for the night at the B&B Etna Mille77, a beautiful house with sea views, where we will also have our evening meal.

-Day 6: Airone Wellness Hotel – Chalet Clan dei Ragazzi (hours of riding: 6)
+Day 6: Etna Mille77 – Chalet Clan dei Ragazzi (hours of riding: 6)

-Day 7: Chalet Clan dei Ragazzi – Agriturismo San Marco (hours of riding: 6)
+Day 7: Chalet Clan dei Ragazzi – Castiglione di Sicilia (hours of riding: 6)

 Day 8: Departure